dragon-m-m/Crypto-Dragon/README.md

 # File-Encryption-Tool
-Run the command python main.py--help in the project path to get help.
+Run the command python main.py --help in the project path to get help.